evergreen-ci/evergreen/docs/Project-Configuration/Project-Configuration-Files.md

 If post_error_fails_task is set to true and both the main task and post block fail, the failing command in the main task will be displayed as the failing command, not the failing post command.
+The value set for pre_error_fails_task and post_error_fails_task has no effect on tasks run in task groups which instead use the settings defined for that task group.

 ```yaml
 exec_timeout_secs: 60